KhartesViewer/khartes/README.md

 should not be treated as something engraved in stone, more like something written in water-based ink on papyrus.

-**Step 0** is to choose the area to segment.
+**Step 0**, before you start working, is to choose the area to segment.
 For your first attempt, you should start with a sheet that is clealy separated from its neighbors; no need to dive into the deep end.
 For your next attempt, you mighgt want to start with a sheet that is separated on one side.
 Keep in mind that after you have created a fragment for one sheet, you can view that fragment even while working on the next sheet, as a kind of guide.
-So you might want to work on a series of sheets parallel to each other.
+So one strategy is to work on a series of sheets that are parallel to each other, starting with the easiest.

+**Step 1** is to start in an easy area, picking some points on the inline (top window) and crossline (middle window) slices.
+This will create a diamond-shaped area in the fragment viewer (right-hand window).
+Make sure you are happy with what you see before expanding.

+**Step 2**, expand by alternating between picking lines in the inline

 [work in progress...]